AlternativeInvesting.com

 Wefunder is a venture-style optionality bet where large upside is possible but loss rates can be high and timing uncertain.

-Wefunder only makes sense if the structure, fee load, and hold period line up with the way you are actually trying to make money.
+Wefunder is worth considering if the access rules, return case, and hold period line up with the way you are actually trying to make money.

 Trust notes